logo for pulau-pangkor.com

 Do not confuse Damai Laut with Damar Laut.
 If you take the junction Damar Laut, you will end up straight in front of Lumut on a dirty muddy riverbank.

-We made some awsome photos Teluk Senangin too.
+We made some awesome photos Teluk Senangin too.

 Custom Search